JosCla/rsa-tool/README.md

 # rsa-tool
-Command line RSA tool written in C++
+Command line RSA tool written in C++, with use of the GMP library.